Text Copied

 • Choose which kind of data you prefer to get : Live or Historical

-• Then, provide a title and select device from the device list.
+• Then, provide a title and select a device from the device list.

 • The drop down menu will list all the clients (both active and inactive) connected to the platform.